-In the enamel pot, the enamel surface turned more and more brown while the onions remained white; I had to keep adding water to scrape up the browned bits before they burned, while waiting for the onions to transform.
+In the enameled pot, the enamel surface turned more and more brown while the onions remained white; I had to keep adding water to scrape up the browned bits before they burned, while waiting for the onions to transform.
 Adding water isn't inherently problematic—sometimes you have to deglaze, especially in stainless steel, to avoid burning the fond during the caramelization process—but enamel made it necessary to deglaze constantly.
-Of all the pot materials, cast iron and black steel required the least deglazing, possibly because their seasoned finish provides a non-stick surface that keeps the sugars off the pan and on the onions.
+Of all the pot materials, cast iron and black steel required the least deglazing, possibly because their seasoned finishes provide a nonstick surface that keeps the sugars off the pan and on the onions.

-But even at minimal levels of 1/4 teaspoon of baking soda in 1 1/2 pounds of onion, it turned them an unappealing green-yellow color, reduced them to mush, and gave them an unpleasant flavor.
+But even at minimal levels of a quarter teaspoon of baking soda in one and a half pounds of onion, it turned them an unappealing green-yellow color, reduced them to mush, and gave them an unpleasant flavor.
 I don't think it's worth it.

 Sugar is another ingredient that is commonly added to onions to help speed up their caramelization.
-I did side-by-side batches, and while sugar definitely helps, I found that it boosts the onions' sweetness to candy levels, even in small amounts.
+I did side-by-side batches, and, while sugar definitely helps, I found that even in small amounts, it boosts the onions' sweetness to candy levels.
 Some people like this, but then again, some people have much sweeter teeth than I do.
 In most cases, I find that onions have more than enough of their own sugars to caramelize and sweeten deeply and in a balanced way; additional sugar risks taking them over the top.
-Like tomato sauce, I'd rather use sugar only when it's necessary to correct a particular batch of onions that isn't sweet enough, rather than think of it as a required ingredient.
+As with tomato sauce, I'd rather use sugar only when it's necessary to correct a particular batch of onions that isn't sweet enough, rather than think of it as a required ingredient.

 With the onions caramelized, the next step is to add the liquid and simmer it all together.
 I start with some sherry, since I love that nutty, oxidized flavor with the caramelized onions.
-You could also use vermouth or white wine (some folks even use red wine or port); take your pick, they're all good.
+You could also use vermouth or white wine, and some folks even use red wine or port.
+Take your pick; they're all good.

 If you don't have homemade stock on hand, store-bought can work well, though it's worth paying attention to the brand.
 I used multiple types in my testing, and the results ranged from great to horrendous.
 Take a look at our chicken stock taste test for some recommended brands.

-A few sprigs of thyme and a bay leaf elevate the soup even more, but I take it a step further, adding a splash of fish sauce for complexity and depth (don't worry, it won't taste fishy), a hit of cider vinegar to balance some of that onion-y sweetness.
+A few sprigs of thyme and a bay leaf elevate the soup even more, but I take it a step further, adding a splash of fish sauce for complexity and depth—don't worry, it won't taste fishy—and a hit of cider vinegar to balance some of that oniony sweetness.